 In contrast, your doctor may recommend a planned caesarean if:

-- you have a pregnancy complication (for example, high blood pressure, your baby is in the breech position or there is concern about the size or health of your baby)
+- you have a pregnancy complication that prevents you having a vaginal birth, regardless of your history (for example, high blood pressure, your baby is in the breech position or there is concern about the size or health of your baby)

 - the reason you had your previous caesarean still exists